-erequisite Selection Based On Birth Date and IL Eligibility Requirement and IL Eligibility Requirement
+Prerequisite Selection Based On Birth Date and IL Eligibility Requirement

 Students will learn about the complexities of owning and driving an automobile.
 The class will focus on safe driving techniques and the dangers of impaired and/or distracted driving.

 Driver Education Lab